caelyasutake/Partitioning_Analog_Digital_Accelerators/README.md

 ### Datasets
 Our partitioning algorithm is currently implemented on the CIFAR10 dataset for two-class classification.
 We are currently working on benchmarking against further, more in-depth datasets such as COCO or BelgiumTS.

+The MTL_COCO.ipynb notebook is an implementation of MTL on the COCO dataset, however, AIHWKit has yet to be implemented due to the extensive training time required for MTL COCO.

 ### Hardware
 All computations were done utilizing Google Colab Notebooks on T4 GPUs and CPUs.
 The analog simulations leverage PCM-based AIMC cores.